-➤ Holly, 65, owns a successful mail-order party-goods business now run by her four children.
-A grandmother of ten, over the last five years, she has traveled the world with her spouse of 43 years.
-They contribute to a number of charities.
+➤ Holly, 65, owns a successful party-goods business now run by her four children.
+A grandmother of 10, over the last five years, she has traveled the world with her spouse of 43 years.
+They contribute to several charities.
 She bails well but tires quickly.
 She is the only passenger who can somewhat calm down Godfrey.